Elao/ErrorNotifierBundle/README.md

 ### How to send error via email?

-Enter the email addresses you wish to mail from and to (this can either be a string from 1 recipient or and array for multiple) and add the notifier `default_mailer` to your `enabled_notifiers` list.
+Enter the email addresses you wish to mail from and to (this can either be a string from 1 recipient or an array for multiple) and add the notifier `default_mailer` to your `enabled_notifiers` list.

 ```yml
 # app/config/config_prod.yml